LibreOffice/core/emfio/README.md

 by using right click and choose "save".

-Most of the records of WMF/EMF formats come from the Windows Graphics Device Interface (GDI) API, and for EMF+ they comes from the newer Windows GDI+.
+Most of the records of WMF/EMF formats come from the Windows Graphics Device Interface (GDI) API, and for EMF+ they come from the newer Windows GDI+.

 More information about rendering Windows Metafiles can be found in the [Visual Class Library (VCL)](../vcl) and also in the